How Our Program Works

 The frontal lobe of the human brain is the last and most complex area to mature.
 As this region matures, children acquire motor, sensory, attention and thinking skills.
 Physical, emotional and cognitive behavior is a reflection of the state of brain maturation.
 Our developmental teaching model is aligned with the natural maturation of a child's brain.

-The model of teaching we use understands that Development starts with movement, progresses to auditory/verbal and finally matures with visual/oculomotor, the most complex motor system in the body.
-Acquisition of competent eye movement skills is crucial to attention and cognitive development in that eye movement errors may result in learning difficulties.
+The model of teaching we use understands that development starts with movement, progresses to auditory/verbal and finally matures with visual/oculomotor, the most complex motor system in the body.

 Proper behavior leads to good choices, which lead to academic and arts excellence.
-Our curriculum emphasizes six traditional positive character traits.
-These traits are kindness, work ethic, responsibility, respect, optimism and cooperation.
-Students receive and grade themselves in each of these traits along with their academic grades.
+Our curriculum emphasizes the following traditional positive character traits: responsibility, respect, service, compassion, friendship, integrity, perseverance, courage, honesty, and self-discipline.
 The traits are woven throughout our school protocols, lessons and culture.

 Traditional education experiences teach part-to-whole and in a linear fashion.
 "Here are the facts, and they happened in this order".
 Research has proven that the brain does not naturally think this way.
 At NCA, we give our students the whole picture so that when they get the detailed facts, they have an understanding of why they are important, beginning with concrete understanding and moving to abstract thinking.
 We also explore connections naturally made during the learning process to have a deeper understanding of relationship.